Human Ecology Student Organizations

 The CFS student organization focuses on children and families and the education and development of professionals who will be working with children and families.
 The content provided in meetings is focused on both students in the Family and Consumer Science Education concentration and Child Development and Family Relations concentration.

-Vice President: Mary Lee
+President: Mary Lee